-The next courses will be held on the 10th and possibly 11th May 2016.
+The next courses will be held in August and early September.
 If you are interested in attending one of these courses please email me on email@example.com

 The classes covers the following topics but there is provision for specific items to be included on request: